eloj/rle-zoo/README.md

 variant used on some unknown data.
 It also acts as a demonstrator for using `rle-genops` tables.

 ## Zoo Animals

+Currently the following extraordinary specimens are grazing the fertile grounds of this most amazing Zoo:

+* Packbits
+* Goldbox

 ### PackBits